Use our interactive tool to find your perfect trading platform, whether you want to trade bonds, ETFs, forex, crypto, stocks or anything else

 Not only does this allow you to get a feel for the broker, but you can also get to grips with how the trading scene works.
 Additionally, you can also try out trading strategies without needing to risk any funds.

 All of the top-rated providers discussed on this page offer a native trading platform.
 This means that they built the trading platform themselves – typically with a specific type of investor in mind.
-For example, eToro and Skilling have clearly designed their web-trading platforms with newbies in mind.
+For example, Skilling have clearly designed their web-trading platforms with newbies in mind.

 Not only is it is to find your chosen asset, but placing entry and exit orders are a breeze.
 On the other hand, some of the best online trading platforms South Africa that we came across are best suited for experienced pros.
 This is because the platform will come packed with heaps of market data (such as depth and order book volume), advanced pricing charts, and enhanced order types.